EladioAMendez/visions_align/DevPlanDocs/2-Components-Overview.md

-# FeNAgO Components Overview
+# VisionsAlign Components Overview

 ## UI Component Structure

-The FeNAgO project has a rich set of pre-built UI components to accelerate development.
+The VisionsAlign project has a rich set of pre-built UI components to accelerate development.
 These components are located in the `/components` directory and follow a flat organization structure with semantic naming.

 ## Core Components